 There is a very steep climb after the Nkonka Falls with a short ladder at the very top of the exit from this mini-gorge.
 Just after the ladder (6,4km) you will find a house on your right with Roman/Greek like garden statues (it belonged to a film producer so he had a sense for the dramatic!) and just after that you are back into an open grassland section.
 As you climb the steep hill you will note a path heading to your left (Route-Marker 20A) – this takes you to one of the most scenic view spots in the reserve.
 This is a popular rock-climbing spot but you will have to come back for that on another occasion!
 At the top of the hill (7km) the path flattens out and at 545m this is the highest point on the trail run.

-From the Marker 3 the trail heads up the Molweni Valley along the mPithi (Blue Duiker) Trail.
-After a couple of hundred meters the path splits and the trail run turns left over a wooden bridge that crosses the Molweni River at Route-Marker 4.
+The trail run turns left over the wooden bridge and then turns immediately right onto the Mpithi Trail.
 This is the beginning of a short but steep climb past Route Marker 5 and on to a plateau which gives you an excellent view of the upstream section of the gorge.

 As the trail flattens out you run along a fence line with private properties on your right – the track narrows and in one section there is a very sharp drop on your left so do take care.
 Shortly after that you arrive at the top of the mPithi Falls where there is a wooden bridge over the mPhithi River.
 We do not expect much water in the stream so we are going to ask you to step across the stream rather than use the bridge which we are trying to protect from damage.